dmgudeman/zelp/README.md

 The carousel of images on the splash page was made out of standard html and css.
 This preloads the images and provides a spinner to avoid unintended styling being shown.

+Converting a significant codebase to Typescript was enormously instructive and built confidence in codebase design and debugging.
 Developing the search functionality allowed me to see some of the full capabilities of the query string when interfacing with a sql database.
 The utility of this allows for creative, deterministic access to subsets of data.
 Implementing the search bar from scratch allowed me to explore challenges of utilizing the input element for inputing partial data